-Upon visiting the Kickstarter page I was greeted with some familier names such as Jim Bagley and Rick Dickinson.
-At this point I just hit the pledge button as these people could be trusted to deliver.
-At the time I hadn’t really heard of some of the other people involved in the project, but after all the kickstarter updates I received from them over the years they are now all a part of my life.
+Upon visiting the Kickstarter page I was greeted with some familiar names such as Jim Bagley and Rick Dickinson.
+At this point, I just hit the pledge button as these people could be trusted to deliver.
+At the time I hadn’t really heard of some of the other people involved in the project, but after all the Kickstarter updates I received from them over the years they are now all a part of my life.

-The Spectrum Next was designed to be what they thoguht the next ZX Spectrum would have been like if Sinclair had of continued.
+The Spectrum Next was designed to be what they thought the next ZX Spectrum would have been like if Sinclair had continued.
 So, yes it is compatible with the original Spectrum software and hardware, but it’s the new features that make it stand out.

-Firstly this isn’t some emulator box running an an ARM processor like most of the new retro re-releases.
-This is an FPGA based hardware re-creation and expanasion of the original.
-And the case design? well that is where Rick Dickinson (Designer of the orignal spectrum case) comes into play.
+Firstly this isn’t some emulator box running an ARM processor like most of the new retro re-releases.
+This is an FPGA based hardware re-creation and expansion of the original.
+And the case design? well, that is where Rick Dickinson (Designer of the original spectrum case) comes into play.
 My god is it beautiful.
 This is by far the nicest looking home computer I have ever owned.

 I am currently working on a remake of the Atari 2600 game, Seaquest.
 So far it is looking beautiful and the performance is great.
-Hardware sprites allows you to offload so much work that would normally bring the computer crawling to it’s knees, and the best thing is they are still adding new features all the time making it better with every release.
+Hardware sprites allow you to offload so much work that would normally bring the computer crawling to its knees, and the best thing is they are still adding new features all the time making it better with every release.

-I am never going to be able release a brand new PC game, I don’t have millions of pounds or a development team of 500 staff.
-My drawing skills are basic at best and my musical skills are non existent.
+I am never going to be able to release a brand new PC game, I don’t have millions of pounds or a development team of 500 staff.
+My drawing skills are basic at best and my musical skills are non-existent.
 But a spectrum game with 16×16 pixel sprites?
-That is enitrely do-able for anyone willing to spend a weekend reading the in depth included manual.
+That is entirely doable for anyone willing to spend a weekend reading the in-depth included manual.

 I would like to thank everyone who has been involved in bringing the ZX Spectrum Next to life.
 At a time when it’s so easy for any company to stick an ARM processor in a pretty box and rush it out the door with a few games on, the Next team did it properly and has given the world something truly remarkable.